Lytico-bodig disease: Cycad hypothesis

 The starch from indigenous Cycas micronesica seeds is consumed in the traditional Chamorro diet.
 The seeds are ground to make a flour called fadang, and the flour is then used to make flatbread and dumplings.
 The flour is soaked and washed several times, as the seed in its natural form is extremely toxic.
 Ample research on the cycad hypothesis found a component of the seeds, cycasin, was a potent toxin; it was discovered in the 1950s.
 As toxic as it was, it was incapable of causing of the symptoms of lytico-bodig.
 Not only that, after nearly two decades of NIH-funded research, animal models failed to reproduce chronic Lytico-Bodig, and the hypothesis was rejected for the first time.

-In 1967, following studies that linked lathyrism to ODAP, Marjorie Whiting, a nutritional antrophologist, asked Arthur Bell, a plant biochemist, to test cycad seeds for their chemical constituents.
+In 1967, following studies that linked lathyrism to ODAP, Marjorie Whiting, a nutritional anthropologist, asked Arthur Bell, a plant biochemist, to test cycad seeds for their chemical constituents.
 Bell and his colleagues discovered another toxic substance in the seeds, BMAA (beta-Methylamino-L-alanine).
 Initial laboratory results found low levels of free BMAA in cycad flour.
 The cycad hypothesis was abandoned a second time, because the acute toxicity shown by Spencer and Nunn was due to BMAA concentrations orders of magnitude higher.
 Further laboratory analysis, which included protein-bound BMAA, found significant levels in fadang; the levels were higher in fadang made at settlements with a higher incidence of lytico-bodig.